 If you love a particular place, then American express open-air cinema in St. Kilda is spot-on.
 If you are looking to spend a lovely Saturday night in Melbourne with fine dining, relaxing and watching top-notch movies beachfront, this is the place to be, either alone, or with a romantic partner.

 Summer is the best time to visit Melbourne, and if you plan to visit by yourself, there are many festivals and summer events to choose from over the summer months.
 Here is a list of things to do in summer.

 If you want to experience something unique and adventurous, a hot-air balloon ride is a different way of experiencing the city.
 On my hot-air-balloon trip over Melbourne, we couldn’t get close over the city, because of the wind conditions.
 However, we saw much of the beautiful surroundings and marvelled at Melbourne’s silhouette waking to a new day.
 It’s one of the best things to do in Melbourne in summer.

 Here is a list of the best events not to miss out if you are visiting Melbourne in Summer:

 A top traditional cultural event celebrated all over Australia and in the world too.
 From the official flag-raising ceremony to the parade this event sees thousands of people coming together, proudly waving the Australian flag and celebrating one nationality.
-With the most vibrant culture and most diverse community of the world, the Australia Parade brings around 60 ethnic groups.
+With the most vibrant culture and most diverse community globally, the Australia Parade brings around 60 ethnic groups.
 Check out how Australia Day is celebrated around the world.